 Furthermore, with a clear picture of potential expenses, you can set realistic expectations.
 This helps you budget and fosters more productive conversations with your spouse.
 Knowing the costs upfront allows both parties to approach negotiations with a more open mindset and realistic goals.

 Beyond the attorney's fees, there might be additional legal expenses.
 These can include costs for process servers, court reporters, or expert witnesses.
-Each plays a role in building your case and comes with its own set of fees.
-Be sure to talk with us to learn more about other legal fees you might incur.
+Each plays a role in building your case and comes with its own fees.
+Be sure to talk with us to learn about other legal fees you might incur.

 Divorce mediation or collaborative divorce approaches can help couples find a middle ground without court intervention.
 While this method often results in lower costs than a court battle, mediators or collaborative divorce professionals charge for their services.

-Determining child custody and child support can add to the cost if children are involved.
+Determining child custody and support can add to the cost if children are involved.
 This might involve custody evaluations, parenting classes, or other court-ordered services, each with associated fees.

 Determining alimony or spousal support can also add to the financial toll.
 Evaluating each spouse's financial situation, potential earning power, and needs can involve financial experts and additional legal proceedings.